CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-the-OSPF-Service.md

 ## Monitor the OSPF Service (All Sessions)

 With NetQ, you can monitor the number of nodes running the OSPF service, view switches with the most full and unestablished OSPF sessions, and view alarms triggered by the OSPF service.
-For an overview and how to configure OSPF to run in your data center network, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Open-Shortest-Path-First-OSPF/" text="Open Shortest Path First - OSPF">}} or {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Open-Shortest-Path-First-v3-OSPFv3/" text="Open Shortest Path First v3 - OSPFv3">}}.
+For an overview and how to configure OSPF to run in your data center network, refer to {{<kb_link url="cumulus-linux-43/Layer-3/OSPF/" text="Open Shortest Path First - OSPF">}} or {{<kb_link url="cumulus-linux-43/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3/" text="Open Shortest Path First v3 - OSPFv3">}}.

 ### OSPF Service Card Workflow